firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

     - That's right!
 These are typically the two actions that result from someone visiting a URL {: .choose_all #user_visits_url points="10" answer="[3,4]" }

-**TODO:** check the functionality of `.choose_all` question above. does it work when only one right answer is given?
-Also, markdown is not interpreted properly in the answer pop-up box.

 # What's an RCAV?